John Cockcroft: Chivalry

-Commemorations
+Commemoration

 Several buildings in the United Kingdom are named after him: the Cockcroft building at the New Museums Site of the University of Cambridge, comprising a lecture theatre and several hardware laboratories; the Cockcroft Institute at Daresbury Laboratory in Cheshire; the Cockcroft building of the University of Brighton; and the Cockcroft building of the University of Salford.
 The oldest building at the Research School of Physical Sciences and Engineering, Australian National University, the Cockcroft building, is named after him.
+Cockcroft Crater on the far side of the Moon was named after him in 1970.

 Cockcroft's papers are held at the Churchill Archives Centre in Cambridge, and are accessible to the public.
 They include his lab books, correspondence, photographs (with dozens depicting the construction of Chalk River, CKFT 26/4), theses and political papers.